-TABLE A-2: THE 2015 HOUSING ELEMENT Goal/Policy/Program Results and Evaluation Status 9 ,, of housing opportunities for all persons regardless of race, religion, sex reconomic status, with special emphasis on providing housing opportunolds. • Policy H1.
+TABLE A-2: THE 2015 HOUSING ELEMENT Goal/Policy/Program Results and Evaluation Status of housing opportunities for all persons regardless of race, religion, sex r economic status, with special emphasis on providing housing opportu- holds. - Policy H1.
 Social and Economic Diversity.
-Pro omote new housing programs that retain and support social, economic and ethnic diversity.
+Pr pmote new housing programs that retain and support social, economic and ethnic diversity.
 Policy H2.
 Housing Opportunities.
-Promote ed extremely low, very low, low, moderate, middle inco qual housing opportunities for all segments of the community, with spec me and special needs households. cial emphasis given to Implementation Actions H2.1 Special Needs Population.
-Continue to fund a wide range of housing, human and community service programs and capital projects that strive to meet the needs of children, families, seniors, disabled persons, homeless, victims of domestic violence, and others.
-The City distributes funds from HUD's CDBG Program and HOME Investment Partnership Program.
-HOME funds provide tenant-based rental assistance and support housing development for special needs groups.
-CDBG and City General Fund dollars go to programs that help meet basic human needs and reduce the community impact of homelessness.
-Continue The City has been successful at distributing CDBG, HOME, and general funds in support of social services and
+Promote e extremely low, very low, low, moderate, middle inco qual housing opportunities for all segments of the community, with spec me and special needs households. cial emphasis given to Implementation Actions H2.1 Special Needs Population.
+Continue to fund a wide range of housing, human and community service programs and capital projects that strive to meet the needs of children, families, seniors, disabled persons, homeless, victims of The City distributes funds from HUD's CDBG Program and HOME Investment Partnership Program.
+HOME funds provide tenant- based rental assistance and support housing development for special needs groups.
+CDBG and City General Fund dollars go to programs that help meet basic human needs and reduce the Modify-Continue The City has been successful at distributing CDBG, HOME, and